MEET THE STAFF

 Margaret Townsend, Senior Attorney

-Margaret Townsend, Senior Attorney, works in the Endangered Species Program protecting imperiled freshwater species and their habitats.
+Margaret works in the Endangered Species program protecting imperiled freshwater species and their habitats.
 Margaret spent five years as the Center’s open government attorney, specializing in transparency and Freedom of Information Act litigation.
 She holds a law degree from the University of Oregon School of Law — where she earned environmental and public-interest law certificates — and a bachelor's degree in political science from the University of Colorado.
 Before joining the Center she worked on wildlife and freshwater issues with numerous conservation organizations, including Cascadia Wildlands, the Western Environmental Law Center and WildEarth Guardians.

 Contact: Portland, OR, 971.717.6409, email Margaret